Calgary Zoo: History

 St. George's Island was Calgary's first park, used by the community for picnics, relaxing, and socializing.
-The first collection of animals appeared on the island in 1917.
-The Calgary Zoological Society was established on 9 January 1929.
+The first collection of animals began with two mule deer on the island in 1917.
+The collection expanded with more local wildlife as the popularity amongst park-goers increased.
+The Calgary Zoological Society was established on 9 January 1929 and took over administration of the facility from the City of Calgary.

 Several animals died during floods in June 1929 when St. George's Island was swamped.

+In 1937, the closure of the Banff Zoo in Banff National Park led to the transfer of more species and allowed the Calgary Zoo to cement itself as the largest zoological collection in the region.

+In 1972, the zoo launched the "Ban the Bars" campaign to modernize its facilities with more natural enclosures.

-Destination Africa opened in 2003 to include two new facilities The TransAlta Rain Forest and the African Savannah.
-The zoo opened Penguin Plunge, an Arctic/Antarctic penguin addition in 2012.
+Destination Africa opened in 2003 to include two new facilities The Rainforest and the African Savannah.
+The zoo opened Penguin Plunge, an Antarctic penguin addition in 2012.

 In April 2013, the Calgary Zoo announced a master plan for rebuilding the zoo over 20 years.
 The initial focus on the master plan was preparing for the arrival of two giant pandas in 2018 for a five-year stay.
+Four giant pandas arrived in 2018 after the successful birth of twins at the Toronto Zoo.
+The cubs left the Calgary Zoo for China in January 2020, followed by their parents in November 2020 due to a lack of bamboo availability during the COVID-19 pandemic.

+The Calgary Zoo Foundation rebranded itself as the Wilder Institute and instituted the new joint Wilder Institute/Calgary Zoo branding in 2021.

+In 2025, the Wilder Institute, in collaboration with Parks Canada, University of Alberta, University of Kentucky, and University of California, Los Angeles, announced the discovery of a new species of hairsteak butterfly known as Satyrium curiosolus or Curiously Isolated Hairstreak.

 2013 flooding

 The Calgary area suffered extensive flooding in June 2013 resulting in over $50 million in damage to the island section of the Calgary Zoo and parts of its Canadian Wild zone (see 2013 Alberta floods).
 In a 12-hour period, with flood waters rising, zoo staff managed to move 140 animals to higher ground.
 In the end, the only animals lost were a number of fish, two peacocks, and a pot-bellied pig.
 The zoo was closed for most of July 2013; the northern 60 acres of the zoo reopened to the public for August through November.
 The zoo fully reopened in November 2013 with new animals, exhibits, and features unveiled in 2014, including mandrills and Komodo dragons.